 - Acquired a leasehold interest in existing housing and developed new housing

-- Day-to-day maintenance and operations and long-term repair and replacement for on-installation housing
+- Provide day-to-day maintenance and operations and long-term repair and replacement for on-installation housing

 - Incorporates LEED/sustainability standards